Workers Compensation Lawyer Carrollton

 Basically, any action an employer takes against an employee because he or she filed a claim is retaliation.
 Georgia law protects employees against employer retaliation, so if you believe negative actions taken by your employer are a result of your having filed a workers’ compensation claim, you need to contact a workers comp lawyer immediately.

-What Should I Do If My Workers’ Compensation Claim is Denied?
+Should I Contact a Workers Comp Lawyer If My Workers’ Compensation Claim is Denied?

 Denial of a workers’ compensation claim can feel devastating.
 In addition to being injured and unable to do your job as usual, or at all, your claim being denied can feel as though you are being victimized.
 You’ll know your claim was denied because you will receive a notice from the State Board of Workers’ Compensation explaining the reason for denial.